Skip to content

 Summary

-Mystery is not what we have failed to explain.
-It is what explanation, by its nature, cannot touch.
+Mystery is what explanation, by its nature, cannot touch.
 It manifests through four depths (qualia, thisness, resonance, awe), each with an outward face (Mystery in the world) and an inward face (Mystery in the act of knowing).
 Together with Pattern, Mystery completes Tao’s dual nature (Postulate III): two faces of one reality, neither reducible nor separable.
 The next chapter gives this ontology a human face: three archetypes who embody different relationships to the boundary between Pattern and Mystery.

 Inquiries

-David Chalmers (b.
+2. David Chalmers (b.
 1966), Australian philosopher, formulated the “hard problem of consciousness” in The Conscious Mind (1996): why and how do physical processes give rise to subjective experience?
 The “easy problems” (explaining behavior, neural correlates, information integration) are tractable by standard scientific methods.
-The hard problem resists this approach not because science is too young, but because the explanatory gap between objective description and subjective experience appears to be structural, not merely technical.↩︎
+The hard problem resists this approach because the explanatory gap between objective description and subjective experience appears structural rather than merely technical.↩︎

-G. H. Hardy (1877–1947), English mathematician.
+4. G. H. Hardy (1877–1947), English mathematician.
 In A Mathematician’s Apology (1940), he argued that beauty is the first test of mathematics: “The mathematician’s patterns, like the painter’s or the poet’s, must be beautiful; the ideas, like the colours or the words, must fit together in a harmonious way.”
-Hardy’s conviction that mathematical beauty is objective (not merely a subjective preference) finds a natural home in The Tao of Lucidity’s framework: if beauty is Mystery’s fingerprint within Pattern’s domain, then its objectivity reflects the ontological reality of Mystery, not merely the psychology of mathematicians.↩︎
+Hardy’s conviction that mathematical beauty is objective (not merely a subjective preference) finds a natural home in The Tao of Lucidity’s framework: if beauty is Mystery’s fingerprint within Pattern’s domain, then its objectivity reflects the ontological reality of Mystery.↩︎

 Was this chapter helpful?